 Electrophysiology is used to diagnose and follow progression of disorders affecting vision similar to the manner electrocardiograms (ECGs) are used to monitor heart disease.
 The retina of the eye, optic pathways in the brain and visual cortex, create electrical signals that can be recorded directly from the eye or extracted by computer from brain electrical signals recorded from the scalp, similar to recording electroencephalograms (EEG).

 Moran Eye Center electrophysiologists are leaders in the field.
 We are actively involved in research to improve electrophysiological testing.
 Dr. Donnell Creel was the first expert to teach electrophysiology in much of China and Nepal.
-In the video below, Dr. Creel demonstrates how to perform multifocal ERGs, with Mandarin Chinese subtitles.
+Watch our video about about multifocal electroretinograms; Mandarin subtitles included.

 The electroretinogram (ERG) is an electrical response of the retina to photic stimulation.
-The ERG is similar to an electrocardiogram in that it reflects the electrical health of the retina, similar to the ECG reflecting the health of the heart muscles.
-The eye does not “beat” so the retina must be stimulated to initiate its electrical response.
+The ERG is similar to an electrocardiogram in that it shows the electrical health of the retina, similar to the ECG reflecting the health of the heart muscles.
+The eye does not beat, so the retina must be stimulated to start its electrical response.

 The terms visually evoked response (VER) and visually evoked potential (VEP) are synonymous.
 They refer to electrical potentials recorded from scalp overlying visual cortex at the back of the head, which are extracted from the electroencephalogram (EEG) by signal averaging performed by computer.
 The most common stimuli are checkerboard patterns displayed on a television monitor or flashes of light.
 Usually, the recording electrode is placed on the midline overlying the central pole of the occipital cortex at the back of the head.